 Description: In a fund with a minimum balance at risk (MBR), a small fraction of each investor's shares ("MBR shares") cannot be redeemed immediately.
-All other shares could be redeemed without constraint, so most redemptions would be unaffected by the MBR.
-In other words, an MBR reduces slightly the quantity of liquidity available to redeeming investors if they wish to withdraw a substantial portion of their money.
+All other shares could be redeemed without constraint, so most redemptions would be unaffected by the MBR; that is, as long as the investor's position in the fund exceeds her MBR, her redemptions are paid out without delay.
+An